GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ### Running on additional graphs (optional)

 We have provided a few slightly larger graphs for testing.
-In the folder we have socLive.sg (unweighted binary live journal graph), socLive.wsg (weighted binary live journal graph).
+In the folder we have socLive.sg (unweighted binary Live Journal graph), socLive.wsg (weighted binary Live Journal graph).
 Outside of the compressed file, we have road graph and Twitter graph.
 The VM has **insufficient memory** to run socLive graph.
 We recommend running these graphs on a machine with at least 8 GB memory.
 Running on Twitter graph can potentially take a significant amount of time if your machine does not have a 100 GB memory and many cores.
 Running these other graphs with serial C++ implementations can also be potentially very slow.
 Try to use a parallel implementation if possible.

 Below we first show the instructions for running socLive graph.